 Airbus (formerly EADS) has an excellent multi-paged description of the system here.

 It is not clear to me how this compares with the TRS-4D system, also from Airbus.
 The TRS-4D will equip Freedom Class LCS beginning with LCS-17, and I expected it to be used on the Offshore Patrol Cutter (OPC).
-The TRS-4D appears to be very similar in many respects, but it looks at higher elevations and is lighter.
+(Late note: in fact the OPCs will have the SAAB Sea Giraffe multi-mode radar– Chuck) The TRS-4D appears to be very similar in many respects, but it looks at higher elevations and is lighter.
 Is it a replacement for the TRS-3D or is it a “junior” version of the same technology?